tmaquaponics/tmaquaponics.github.io/_posts/2025-06-16-A minimal maintenance breeding setup.md

 <br>
 ### Introduction

 In this article we will build a minimal maintenance breeding setup.
 Our setup uses 100 Liters totes but it will work with every water container, from small 20 gallons glass tanks to big 1000L totes.
-It's objective is to reduce maintenance and establish a filtration system with minimum cost and human intervention.
+Its objective is to reduce maintenance and establish a filtration system with minimum cost and human intervention.

 <ins>Specifications</ins>